chitinlink/mycelia/README.md

 2. Fill out `biggs.yml`.

     You need to create a [Discord Application][discord-apps], enable a bot for it, and get its token.
-    You can get guild and channel IDs by right-clicking them with Developer Mode enabled.
+    You can get guild, channel, and role IDs by right-clicking them with Developer Mode enabled.
     The bot keeps logs and a database at `./logs/` and `./data/db.json` by default.

 3. Run `main.py`: